connectedhealthcities/connectedhealthcities/north-west-coast/building-capacity-phds.md

 ---

 The NWC CHC Team successfully supported postgraduate level applied research studies in data science and data driven improvement.
-Four PhD students were hosted at Lancaster Universities Centre for Health Informatics, Computing, and Statistics under Academic Director Professor Jo Knight.
-Two of these students had clinical placements with skills gained in data science and application to care pathway analytics.
+Four PhD students were hosted across the faculties at Lancaster University and brought together in a multidisciplinary team by Professor Jo Knight Co-Director of Lancaster’s Data Science Institute.
+Three students worked directly with clinicians and the other with our industry partner to ensure projects were relevant and impactful.